-Even if you hit the jackpot, there is no magic solution to your finances.
+Even if you hit the jackpot, there is no magic solution to fix your finances.
 Having money doesn't mean you know how to manage it.

 All I needed was $100,000.
 Really, that's not much.
 But $100,000, in my mind, was a magic number.
 It would pay off the credit cards, the student loans, allow us to buy a new car, and put a down payment on a house.
 Perfect!

-You Can't Rely on Outside Forces
+You Can't Rely on Outside Forces to Fix Your Finances

 One of the main pitfalls here is the reliance on outside forces.
-When you think that something will happen to bring you out of your financial doldrums, you are essentially abdicating your power to earn more money, and putting someone else in control of your financial destiny.
+When you think that something will happen to bring you out of your financial doldrums, you are essentially abdicating your power to earn more money and putting someone else in control of your financial destiny.
 What happens if that promotion doesn't come?
 What happens if the amazing number of sales you've been hinging your future financial security on never materializes?
 What if great-aunt Edna doesn't leave you a huge inheritance?
 What if you don't win the lottery?

 Waiting for that magic moment, when everything is just fine, can leave you waiting for a looooong time.
-And you won't be making any financial progress because you'll be sitting around, wishing that things were better and saying, “If this would just happen.”
+And you won't be making any financial progress because you'll be sitting around, wishing things were better and saying, “If this would just happen.”

 Even a Windfall Can't Fix Your Underlying Money Management Problems

-Just because you have money doesn't mean you know how to effectively manage it.
+Just because you have money doesn't mean you know how to manage it effectively.
 The bottom line is that you need to be in control of your financial destiny.
 Look for opportunities to earn more money.
 Develop your skills and yourself.
 Start a side hustle.
 Learn the principles of sound money management.
 Live within your means, and do what you can to get rid of debt.
 Once you know how to manage money, you don't need a magic solution to improve your financial situation.

 Image source: …trialsanderrors via Wikimedia Commons